Fit and Fabulous as You Mature

 “Physical activity is a chore.”

-- Walk or take an exercise class with a friend or a group—that way, you can cheer each other on, have company, and feel safer when you are outdoors.
+- Physical activity can be fun once you figure out what you like to do.
+The more enjoyable it is, the more likely you are to stick with it.
+Walk or take an exercise class with a friend or a group.
+That way, you can cheer each other on, have company, and feel safer when you are outdoors.

-- Start a small garden in your yard or a community garden.
+- Start a small garden in your yard or in a community space.

-- Break it up into short blocks of time – taking three 10-minute walks during your day may be easier than taking one 30-minute walk.
+- Break physical activity into short blocks of time.
+Taking three 10-minute walks during your day may be easier than taking one 30-minute walk.

-There are lots of ways to be physically active that are free or low-cost.
-You can:
+“It's too expensive.” - There are lots of ways to be physically active that are free or low cost.

 - Find a local park or school track where you can walk.